 Each of our programs costs are explained in detail on the Programs page.

-You will be given an on-line account page where you can watch as items are removed from your credit report.
+You will be given an on-line account page where you can watch progress.
 There is a Time Line and Progress Report as well as Credit Analysis component.

 Sure, Its your right and responsibility to monitor and protect your own credit.
 The government has a set of laws to help you called the Fair Credit Reporting Act.
 Credit Saint is here if you need help from professionals who work with the bureaus and these laws every day.